Interpolatory Approximations of PMU Data: Dimension Reduction and Pilot Selection: Greedy Pilot Selection

 \end{itemize} We are assured that $s_k$ is a new datastream that differs from $s_1,\ldots, s_{k-1}$, since $\Br_k(s_1) = \cdots = \Br_k(s_{k-1}) = 0$ but $\Br_k \neq \Bzero$ (otherwise, $\Bu_k \in {\rm span}\{\Bu_1, \ldots, \Bu_{k-1}\}$, a contradiction).

 Algorithm~\ref{alg:DEIM} summarizes this procedure.
-(To select pilot snapshots $\CT$, i.e., columns of $\BY$, simply apply this algorithm to the right singular vectors $\BV_K$.)\ \ An efficient implementation avoids explicitly forming the interpolatory projectors $\BP_k$, which are large, dense matrices; rather, step~4 of Algorithm~\ref{alg:DEIM} computes the \emph{action} of $\BP_k$ on the singular vector $\Bu_k$.
-At every iteration, the DEIM selection is designed to roughly minimize the incremental growth of the error factor $\etaBs$ in the bound~\eqref{eq:oneSidedInterpErrorBound}; see~\cite[Lemma~3.2]{ChaS10} for a proof.
-This explains why DEIM is an effective choice for computing the pilot sets $\CS$ and $\CT$, as illustrated in~\cite[Section~6]{SorE16}.
+(To select pilot snapshots $\CT$, i.e., columns of $\BY$, simply apply this algorithm to the right singular vectors $\BV_K$.)\ \ An efficient implementation avoids explicitly forming the interpolatory projectors $\BP_k$, which are large, dense matrices.
+Rather, step~4 of Algorithm~\ref{alg:DEIM} computes the \emph{action} of $\BP_k$ on the singular vector $\Bu_k$ without explicitly forming the inverse of $\BS_{k-1}^{\trans}\BU_{k-1}$.
+Instead, a $(k-1)\times(k-1)$ linear system of equations is solved at every step.
+These systems can be solved efficiently by leveraging the nested structure of the coefficient matrix $\BS_{k-1}^{\trans}\BU_{k-1}$ to compute its LU decomposition.
+In such an implementation, Algorithm~\ref{alg:DEIM} can be carried out in $\CO(NK^2) + \CO(K^3)$ floating point operations (FLOPs).
+We refer to Section 2.1.2 of~\cite{DrmG16} for a more detailed complexity analysis.
+Typically, $K \ll N$ in practice.
+Given the requisite singular value and vector data (also required for PCA-based methods), the cost of DEIM is linear in $N$ (or analogously $T$, when used to select column indices).
+Thus, DEIM can be realistically applied for pilot selection in large-scale settings.

-The DEIM algorithm is directly linked to the LU factorization with partial pivoting; see~\cite[Section~3]{SorE16}.
-One alternative to the DEIM index selection algorithm is the QDEIM variant~\cite{DrmG16}, which identifies the pilots $\CS$ by applying a rank-revealing QR factorization to the rows of $\BU_K$.\ \ The ultimate set of pilots $\CS$ chosen by QDEIM is invariant under permutations of the columns of $\BU_K$, although in practice, DEIM and QDEIM perform similarly.
-(QDEIM is not iterative; the number of desired pilots must be specified in advance.)
+At every iteration, the DEIM selection is designed to roughly minimize the incremental growth of the error factor $\etaBs$ in the bound~\eqref{eq:oneSidedInterpErrorBound}; see Lemma~3.2 in~\cite{ChaS10} for a proof.
+This explains why DEIM is an effective choice for computing the pilot sets $\CS$ and $\CT$, as illustrated in Section~6 of~\cite{SorE16}.
+The DEIM algorithm is directly linked to the LU factorization with partial pivoting; see Section~3 of~\cite{SorE16}.
+One alternative to the DEIM index selection algorithm is the QDEIM variant~\cite{DrmG16}, which identifies the pilots $\CS$ by applying a rank-revealing QR factorization to the rows of $\BU_K$.\ \ The cost of the factorization is $2NK^2 - \tfrac{2}{3}K^3$ FLOPs (to leading order); see, e.g., Section~5.4.3 of~\cite{GolV12}.
+Thus, the cost of QDEIM is similar to that of DEIM.
+The ultimate set of pilots $\CS$ chosen by QDEIM is invariant under permutations of the columns of $\BU_K$, although in practice, DEIM and QDEIM perform similarly.
+We emphasize that QDEIM is not iterative; the number of desired pilots must be specified in advance.